fabiolamariapina/100-days-of-code/log.md

 **Thoughts**
 Concepts reviewed in Learn JavaScript:

-- Advanced Objects: Factory Functions, Property Value Shorthand, Destructured Asignment, Built-in Object Methods: Object.assign(object)- returns a new array with the object keys of the object in the paramater, Object.entries(object)- returns an array of the key value pairs of the object in the parameter, Object.assign(what we want to add, source)- creates a new object from the source object, with new key-value pair(s) of the first parameter
+- Advanced Objects: Factory Functions, Property Value Shorthand, Destructured Assignment, Built-in Object Methods: Object.assign(object)- returns a new array with the object keys of the object in the parameter, Object.entries(object)- returns an array of the key-value pairs of the object in the parameter, Object.assign(what we want to add, source)- creates a new object from the source object, with new key-value pair(s) of the first parameter

 - Classes- Introduction to Classes

 Concepts Reviewed in Master the Coding Interview: